 Image Source: brubaker.inc

-Gas-fired tankless water heaters have elevated flow rates compared to electric ones.
-However, even the largest gas tankless water heater might not be able to cope with too much.
-For instance, multiple uses (running a dishwasher and shower) simultaneously might defeat the purpose of energy savings, depending on electricity usage.
+Gas-fired tankless water heaters have higher flow rates than electric ones.
+However, even the largest gas tankless water heater may not be able to handle too much.
+Depending on the amount of electricity used, running a dishwasher and a shower at the same time may negate the objective of energy conservation.

 Factors to Consider Before Getting a Tankless Water Heater Installed